Office of Fossil Energy, DOE.

-Exelon Generation Company, LLC (Exelon) has applied to renew its authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.
+Exelon Generation Company, LLC (Exelon) has applied for authority to transmit electric energy from the United States to Canada pursuant to section 202(e) of the Federal Power Act.

-Comments, protests, or requests to intervene must be submitted on or before July 27, 2009.
+Comments, protests or requests to intervene must be submitted on or before October 12, 2001.

 FOR FURTHER INFORMATION CONTACT: